Apple Cider Vinegar for treating acne

 Feldstein warned that "common vinegars are weak acids that contain 4 to 8 percent acetic acid, which can erode the skin and cause significant chemical burns, especially when applied under occlusion".

-Bunick (2012) described chemical burns in an 8-year-old-boy treated with apple cider vinegar by his mother (7): She had applied cotton balls soaked with ACV against his leg, next to his knee, covering them with adhesive bandages for 8 hours.
+Bunick (2012) described chemical burns in an 8-year-old-boy treated with apple cider vinegar by his mother (7): She had applied cotton balls soaked with ACV against his leg, beside his knee, covering them with adhesive bandages for 8 hours.
 The child reported a strong burning sensation and developed a low fever and an irritant contact dermatitis chemical burn due to the vinegar.

-Safer Acids
+Safer Acids for skin contact

 Exfoliation of the skin with chemicals is a common practice to remove discolored skin and scars resulting from healed acne lesions.